ericaraujophd/25fa-cs112/content/week00/lab00.md

 All labs are meant to be done in pairs using pair programming.
 That is: you **must** find a pair before accepting the invitation.
 For the labs, **and only for the labs**, the invitation will require you create or join a Team.
 The first to accept the invitation should create a Team name, so your partner can join in afterwards.
 ::: -->

-::: callout-important
+:::{.callout-important}
-All labs are meant to be done in pairs using pair programming ***but this one***!
+All labs are meant to be done in pairs using pair programming but this one!
 That is: you **must** configure your VS Code and Github individually in order to work in the other assignments.
 :::

 Go to the webpage for your repository.
 You will need to get the ID of the repo.
 To get this, you click on the button **\<\> Code**, then click on the SSH tab.
 Then click on the two boxes to the right of where it says `git@github.com:...`.
 This copies your repo id to your clipboard.